 Pressure injuries consist of wounds characterised by localised injury to the skin or underlying tissue, usually over a bony prominence as a result of pressure, or pressure in combination with shear.2 They have a significant humanitarian and economic impact 3,4 with yearly associated costs in the U.S. alone at $11 billion.5

 So, what are the top surface technologies than can help you prevent these injuries in care environments?

-Any surface that periodically redistributes pressure, irrespective of patient movement, is deemed to be active.1 The argument for high-amplitude pressure redistribution in many cases is compelling.
+Any surface that periodically redistributes pressure, irrespective of patient movement, is deemed to be active1 also called alternating pressure redistribution surface.
+The argument for high-amplitude pressure redistribution in many cases is compelling.
 High-amplitude pressure redistribution closely mimics the action of natural spontaneous movement by off-loading several times each hour.
 This feature, as found in the Auto Logic® mattress replacement system, is particularly important for patients who cannot be repositioned frequently,1 including those treated for intensive care, traction, respiratory, pain, end of life care, and others.
 Active mattresses are also beneficial from a financial viewpoint as economic studies suggest that active mattresses are both cost-effective6,7 and associated with the greatest risk reduction.8

 2. Reactive Pressure Redistribution